-Is stands for whitespace characters (space, tab, newline, carriage return, form feed), so that Is means: "zero or more whitespace".
+s stands for whitespace characters (space, tab, newline, carriage return, form feed), so that s means: "zero or more whitespace".
 The ? in .? makes this matching of arbitrary text ungreedy.
-(Note that the U option is not set).
-The [""] construct means: "a single or a double quote".
-Finally, I1 is a backreference to the first parenthesis just like \$1 above, with the difference that in the pattern, a backslash indicates a backreference, whereas in the substitute, it's the dollar.
+(Note that the v option is not set).
+The ['"] construct means: "a single or a double quote".
+Finally, 1 is a back-reference to the first parenthesis just like 1 above, with the difference that in the pattern, a backslash indicates a back-reference, whereas in the substitute, it's the dollar.

 So what does this job do?
-It replaces assignments of single-or double-quoted strings to the "window.status" object with a dummy assignment (using a variable name that is hopefully odd enough not to conflict with real variables in scripts).
+It replaces assignments of single- or double-quoted strings to the "window.status" object with a dummy assignment (using a variable name that is hopefully odd enough not to conflict with real variables in scripts).
 Thus, it catches many cases where e.g. pointless descriptions are displayed in the status bar instead of the link target when you move your mouse over links.